 It is recommended that you have two bowls: one with pure water, another empty.
 You will also need a glass with your offering to the Gods.
 Typical offerings are wine, milk, or water, but the offering can be specific to the deity you are addressing.
 It is also appropriate to have a candle and incense.

 Wash your hands in the bowl of water to purify yourself before the gods.

-The meeting will open with the reading of three Delphic Maxims followed by music.
+We will begin with Delphic Maxims read by Alex, followed by music.

 and from whom all Good comes,